galazwoj/GW-BASIC/README.md

 ## Contributing

-The source files in this repo are for historical reference and will remain read-only and unmodified in their original state.
+The source files in Microsoft repo are for historical reference and will remain read-only and unmodified in their original state.
 Please  **do not** send Pull Requests suggesting any modifications to the source files.

 Further contribution guidance can be found in the [Contributor's Guide](https://github.com/Microsoft/GW-BASIC/blob/master/CONTRIBUTING.md) stored in the root of this repo.